tgd-nWaA/tgd-nWaA/README.md

-### Hi there 👋, my name is Bohdan, i am cs-3 student from Kyiv, Ukraine.
-I am currenlty looking for an internship in order to start my career.
+### Hi there 👋, my name is Bohdan.
+I am currenlty looking for an c++ internship in order to start my career.